Augustine Project 2016: Teach Children to Read

-The next orientation sessions for prospective volunteers will be on May 7 and May 8.
-Prospective volunteers should choose one of these sessions.
-Click here for the complete volunteer tutor training schedule
+Become a volunteer tutor!
+The next orientation sessions for prospective volunteers will be on July 20 at 9am, and July 21 at 5:30pm.
+Prospective volunteers should choose one of these sessions to attend.
+RSVP to email@example.com.